 Parenting Rules | A section explaining the basics of parenthood and your legal rights of being a parent.

 HMRC need to confirm whether you can take money out of your child's Junior ISA.
 Filling in the terminal illness early access form will let HM Revenue and Customs know that:

 Any money in the account gets paid to whoever inherits the estate if the child dies.
 Thus, the usual rules of wills, probate, and inheritance apply.
 In most cases, it would be one of the child's parents.
 But, if the policy holder is 16 or older, it could be their spouse if they got married.

 If this happens, there would be no need to inform HMRC about the death of the child.
 But, you must inform the account provider so they can close all Junior ISAs of the child.
 They might ask for some proof before doing this (e.g. a copy of the death certificate).

-How to Open and Manage Junior Individual Savings Accounts (ISA) in the United Kingdom
+How to Open and Manage Junior ISA Accounts in United Kingdom